What is chronic pelvic pain?

 Living with chronic pelvic pain

-Chronic pain is never an easy thing to live with.
-If traditional methods of pain relief do not work for you, there are alternatives.
-Your doctor can work with you to find a way to manage your pain.
-Sometimes chronic pain responds to a nerve block that can block the pain for an extended period of time.
+Chronic pain is never easy to live with.
+If traditional methods of pain relief don’t work, there are alternatives.
+Your doctor can help you find a way to manage your pain.
+Sometimes, chronic pain responds to a nerve block that can block the pain for an extended period of time.
 Sometimes physical therapy or weight loss can help.
 Just know that things aren’t hopeless.
 Keep exploring pain management options until you find the one that works for you.
+You never want to take opioids for chronic pain.

 Questions to ask your doctor